 - As you all know I have pretty much been a healthy eater for a long time.

-- August 2017: I decided to become significantly more plant based and cut back on meat and ate mostly seafood, only a few times a week.
+- August 2017: I decided to eat significantly more plant based and cut back on meat and ate mostly seafood, only a few times a week.
 Additionally, I started intermittent fasting most days (which you can read here).

 - While IF has its proven benefits, I truly believe that the combination of me waking up for a 6 or 7 AM HIIT class, then “fasting” until 11 or 12 to hit a 16 hour window from dinner, AND cutting back on protein put my body into fight or flight mode which led me to hold onto weight and also contributed to hormone dysregulation.
 If your mind or body sense that it’s under stress, your body won’t care about fasting etc., cortisol will go up and you will instantly stop burning fat… hence why I think that contributed to some of my problems lol.

 - Per my conversations with my functional med doctor, (and I still go back and forth on my opinion with this), I was under eating protein (30-40g most days ) for someone that is very active.
 While I do think I should have upped my protein I still struggle eating tons of meat just because I don’t really want it unless it’s seafood and it would constipate me.
 I told her this and based on my labs that was obvious because my HCL was low (FYI Celery juice has me going every day at least once, even if I eat meat!!)

 - Menstrual Cycle:

 Where I went, what was recommended, and what worked: